jarun/nnn/README.md

            ^P  Prompt/run cmd    L  Lock
 ```

+Notes:

-Note: Help & settings, file details and archive listing are shown in the `$PAGER`.
+1. Help & settings, file details and archive listing are shown in the `$PAGER`.
+2. To change shortcuts modify key bindings in `nnn.h` and compile.

 | Mouse click | Function |
 |---| --- |